Are you fed up … with experiencing difficult emotions?

 With a mindful approach you learn to make better sense of your cluttered thinking, reactions and behaviours that are complex and deeply entrenched.

 With mindful meditation, you start to become more finely attuned to your body and the experience of strong challenging emotions.
 And then the work of transformation can happen.

 5 tips to implement when you are facing difficult emotions:

 Bring your focus to your feet and ground yourself by feeling all parts of your feet against the floor.

 Remember this connection to the earth is holding you here through the power of gravity.
 Let it support you and hold you safe.

-2. Place a hand gently on your stomach.
-This is the area associated with fear and when we lose our sense of power and confidence.
+Place a hand gently on your stomach.
+This is the area associated with fear, when we lose our sense of power and confidence.
 Breathe deeply into your abdomen, noticing what you are feeling and being aware of the bodily sensations.

-4. Notice how a strong difficult emotion is not simply one emotion, but you might feel a whole host of emotions, one after the other.
+Notice how a strong difficult emotion is not simply one emotion, but you might feel a whole host of emotions, one after the other.
 And it’s not always easy to pinpoint what exactly you are feeling.

 Very often you’ll add your own stories to what has happened.
 If you’ve reacted without thinking, you may already be feeling regret and shame.

 Let yourself see this whirlpool of emotions.
 If you are able to stop and direct that initial impulse you can watch the swirl of emotions and be kind to yourself.